Special subsets of the generalized Cantor space $2^\kappa$ and generalized Baire space $\kappa^\kappa$: Introduction and preliminaries

 We say that a~set is \df{$\kappa$-meagre} if it is a~union of at most $\kappa$ nowhere dense (in the bounded topology) sets.
-Notice also that the generalization of the Baire category theorem holds, namely $2^\kappa$ is not $\kappa$-meagre (see \cite[Theorem~xv]{rs:rstshp}), and neither is $\kappa^\kappa$.
+Notice that the generalization of the Baire category theorem holds, namely $2^\kappa$ is not $\kappa$-meagre (see \cite[Theorem~xv]{rs:rstshp}), and neither is $\kappa^\kappa$.
+Obviously, the analogue of Kuratowski-Ulam theorem holds also for $\kappa$-meagre sets.
 The family of all $\kappa$-meagre sets in $2^\kappa$ or $\kappa^\kappa$ is denoted by $\MM_\kappa$ (the underlying space will be clear from the context).
-Also let